 The end of October, the time for remembering the diceased, uniting with spirits and uplifting patterns that hold us back.
-This time coincided the a commemoration of our founder, or rather his spirit, Wictor Charon, a 2oth century philosopher and esoteric writer, who really has inspired many of us into understanding the process of death and dying and the events in history from a different perspective.
+This time is the commemoration of our co-founder, or rather his spirit, Wictor Charon, a 20th century Hungarian philosopher and esoteric writer, who really has inspired many of us into understanding the process of death and dying and the events in history from a different perspective.

-We also commemarated the 60th anniversary of the revolution in 1956, which was a major uprising against the status quo of the so called peace treaties of the WWI and WWII.
+We also commemorated the 60th anniversary of the revolution in 1956, which was a major uprising against the status quo of the so called peace treaties of the WWI and WWII.

-Anngwyn St Just, who was an invited guest of the ISCA gathering in Zagreb came over with a Canadian participant to Budapest and she, as our guest and co-facilitatator for the 2nd Healing Collective Trauma, Budapest workshop spent time with us.
+This year we invited Anngwyn St Just, an international system constellator who was an invited guest of the ISCA gathering in Zagreb.
+We came over together with a Canadian participant to Budapest and she, as our guest and co-facilitatator for the 2nd Healing Collective Trauma event in Budapest.

 The 1st day was a start and tuning in by Healing Walks at historic sites followed by

 a deep dialogue and sharing afterwards from participants and therapist who work with refugees, survivals applying therapy, constellations and cancer therapy in their work, while we also shot

 the film – Sel-Image- made of a 2 year long 11 constellations about the state of the nation, facilitated by Annamaria Zseni.
 We deepened our personal experience with a two day contellation intensive to finish it with a walk in nature and a trip to the Pilis mountains and the Danube bend at healing sites for the region…

 Photoes are here to accompany this Healing Pilgrimage right from Zagreb to Budapest and the Danube bend.

 Day.
 2. was started by the Healing walks around a square which used to have names like

 1902-1946 Kalman Tisza square